Akankshya-0309/prd-critic/02-prd-rubric.md

 - Does it name the user and the moment of pain?
 - Could a reader state the problem in one sentence after reading the section?
 - Does it avoid describing the feature as if it were the problem?
 (Red flag: "Users need a button to…")
+- The problem statement must be clear for what the PRD aims to achieve to solve rather than directly jump to solutioning

 ## 2. Evidence & grounding (weight: high)

 Is there evidence this problem is real and worth solving?

 - Qualitative: quotes, research, usage observations.
-- Quantitative: funnel drop-offs, support ticket volume, segment sizes.
+- Quantitative: funnel drop-offs, support ticket volume, segment sizes, market research analysis from internal or external sources like customer questions, or industry analyst reports.
 - Does the PRD distinguish between "we assume" and "we've verified"?
+- Assumptions that are taken for the PRD must be clearly called out too in a separte section

 ## 3. Target user & segmentation (weight: medium)